jprinz-cc/18F-DBConn-WorkshopDemo/README.md

 # 18F-DBConn-WorkshopDemo
-This is the demo RestAPI app used in the 18F-DBConn workshop 1 (Nov17)
+This is the demo RESTapi app used in the 18F-DBConn workshop 1 (Nov17)